FrederikTheisen/FTNMRTools/README.md

 # FTNMRTools

-Various python tools to handle NMR tasks
+Various tools to handle NMR processing and analysis tasks

+## CEST

+Collection of tools and files needed to process and analyze CEST data in SBiNLab.

 ## 1DBaselineCorrection: